-

 Formal Resolution

-If the Respondent does not wish to proceed with an Informal Resolution, and/or the outcome of an alleged violation would rise above Disciplinary Probation, or result in removal from a residential facility, the Respondent may elect to pursue an Administrator Hearing or a Student Conduct Board Hearing.
-Additionally, any case that may result in expulsion may be required to go to a Student Conduct Board Hearing by the office of Student Conduct & Community Standards.
+If the Respondent does not wish to proceed with an Informal Resolution, and/or the outcome of an alleged violation would rise above disciplinary probation, or result in removal from a residential facility or University building/campus, the Respondent may elect to pursue a Hearing.
+Additionally, a Hearing may be required by SCCS for any case that may result in expulsion.

-Student groups and student organizations may submit a resolution proposal for consideration by the Student Conduct Hearing Board within five (5) University business days after the Informational Meeting.
-The resolution proposal is the student group or organization’s opportunity to participate collaboratively in the resolution process and reflect on ways to prevent future violations.
+Student Groups and Student Organizations may submit a resolution proposal for consideration by the Student Conduct Hearing Board within five (5) University Business Days after the informational meeting.
+The resolution proposal is the Student Group or Student Organization's opportunity to participate collaboratively in the resolution process and reflect on ways to prevent future violations.
 This document should outline all steps to be taken to remedy the alleged policy violations and timelines for completion.
-The resolution proposal may be adopted or adapted — in whole or in part — or denied by the Student Conduct Hearing Board assigned to resolve the case.
+The resolution proposal may be adopted or adapted-in whole or in part-or denied by the Student Conduct Hearing Board assigned to resolve the case.

 -